Wigan A.F.C.: History

 The 1885–86 season also saw the club reach the semi-final of the Wigan Association Cup, and although it lost to Westhoughton in the semi-final, the Wiganers protested against the opponent's professionalism, and the result was reversed.
 The final, at Wigan's ground, was scheduled to be against Hindley, but the Westhoughton team turned up - in street clothes - and marched onto the pitch before kick-off, and tried to run the ball up to goal, to claim the match.
 Amidst the confusion, a second kick-off was attempted, but the Westhoughton players joined in again (on the Wigan side), before eventually a stormy match finished with Wigan 2–0 winners, thanks to goals from Mann and captain William Baldwin.
 However, Westhoughton had appealed against its disqualification, and its appeal was upheld, so the final had to be re-played - between Westhoughton and Hindley.

 However, although Wigan had supported professionalism, it had remained amateur, and the gap which had grown was shown by its first round tie at Bolton Wanderers in the 1886–87 Senior Cup, as the home side won 14–0, which remains (as at 2025) its biggest victory.

 On 9 December 1887, Baldwin died of injuries received when he was hit by an out-of-control cab some hours earlier.
 The cab driver, Moses Cuerdon, who had been drinking, was sentenced to serve one month hard labour.
 The effect of the accident on the club was disastrous - it did not survive into the 1888–89 season, unable to find a new ground, and club members were duly sued for £19 for the cost of putting up match posters.

 Colours

 The club originally wore cardinal and blue jerseys.
 In October 1885, the club adopted sky and navy blue vertical stripes, supplied by Jones & Co of King Street, making the club one of the earliest adopters of vertical stripes.

 Ground

-The club's original ground was the Wigan Cricket Ground at Prescott Street.
-In 1884 it moved to a ground behind the Wigan Rectory, the former Parish Church ground, but returned to the Cricket Ground in 1885 after the vicar opposed the increasing professionalism in the game.
-At the end of 1885 the club moved to Honeystock Road.
+The club's original ground was the Wigan Cricket Ground (West End) at Prescott Street.
+In 1884 it moved to a ground behind the Wigan Rectory called The Park Ground, the former Parish Church ground, but returned to the Cricket Ground in 1885 after the vicar opposed the increasing professionalism in the game.
+At the end of 1885 the club moved to the Honeysuckle Ground.